Quantum Spacetime Phenomenology

-Concerning the development of test theories for the study of possible violations of CPT symmetry readers will find in the literature several proposals (see, {\it e.g.}, Refs.~\cite{ehns,elmn,huetpesk,floreacpt}).
-The test theory whose development has been more closely linked to a certain intuition for the quantum-gravity problem is the one in Ref.~\cite{elmn}, and limits on its parameters have indeed been derived using neutral-kaon data~\cite{cplear}.
-This is a test theory that hosts both departures from CPT symmetry and decoherence, and I find most effective to discuss it in the later part of this section which is devoted to decoherence studies.
+A much studied quantum-spacetime description of violations of CPT symmetry is centered on the mentioned Liouville-strings approach~\cite{emn,elmn}, particularly with its description of spacetime foam and its non-classical description of time, involving a non-trivial role for the Liouville field~\cite{emnchaos}.
+This model is in particular the reference for the analysis of Planck-scale limits on quantum-spacetime-induced CPT violation reported by the CPLEAR collaboration on the basis of studies of neutral kaons~\cite{cplear} (also see the related results reported using neutral-kaon data gathered at the particle-physics laboratory in Frascati~\cite{cplear,kloe1,didomALL}).
+Interestingly the Liouville-string model hosts both departures from CPT symmetry and decoherence, and I find most convenient to discuss it in the later part of this section which is devoted to decoherence studies.